rjkviegas/skills-workshops/week-5/escapsulation_with_constructor_and_prototype_pattern/README.md

 * Paste the code for question 1 (below) into `index.js`.

 * Play around with the code using the techniques for getting visibility.
 Answer the questions that are in comments.
+Use the resources listed at the bottom to help you.

 * Discuss your answers with your pair partner.